Assessing (H)EFT theory errors by pitting EoM against Field Redefinitions: A Case Study

 We note that when applied to HEFT, $\mathbf{V}_\mu \equiv ( D_\mu U) U^\dagger \sim \partial$ is a non-linear field with a known expansion in $\pi/v$, yet the generic Higgs-dependent functions are assumed to depend on $h/f$ where $v\neq f$.
-The scale of new physics, meaning the mass scale of new resonances, is $\Lambda$, and in the application of the power counting formula to our case study, see Tab.~\ref{tab:HEFT_NDA}, we use this variable.
+The scale of new physics, meaning the mass scale of new resonances, is $\Lambda$, and in the application of the power counting formula to our case study.
+Further details are given in the appendix~\ref{sec:pc}, in particular Tab.~\ref{tab:HEFT_NDA} there.
 Following the NDA convention, we have

 A given choice of $\abb/v^2$ gives $\Lambda^2=\hat a_{\Box\Box}(v^2/\abb)$ and given $\hat a_{\Box\Box}\lesssim 1$ we obtain an upper bound on the cut-off for perturbative UV dynamics.
-For the values chosen in Fig.~\ref{fig:minvtt}, this returns $\Lambda\lesssim O(\text{TeV})$ in line with the estimate from unitarity bounds.
+The values chosen in Fig.~\ref{fig:minvtt}, this returns $\Lambda\lesssim O(\text{TeV})$ in line with the estimate from unitarity bounds.
 Note that, as opposed to the unitarity bound, the `$\sim$' here follows from the order one factors that are obtained from explicit computation of loop corrections that power-counting cannot predict.